Little Lato x Volare Hot Cross Bun Gelato

 What inspired this collaboration?

 Here at Little 'Lato we love collaborating with other local NZ businesses!
 It is very much at the heart of Little 'Lato to develop creatively delicious gelato (and vegan gelato) and to work with other epic businesses around us.
-Since we have recently opened up a parlour in Hamilton, it is only fitting to work with some of the legends that are doing great stuff down here.
+Since we have a parlour in Hamilton, it is only fitting to work with some of the legends that are doing great stuff down here.
 I love what Volare are about, love the products, and love being neighbours in the Made complex!

 What did the recipe design process look like?